citahub/re-birth/README.md

 ⚠️ NOTE: If you upgrade your chain to 0.18 from 0.17, after upgrade, you should stop sync task(`rake daemons:sync:stop`) and run `rake zero18:update` to update your old data, and start your sync task (`rake daemons:sync:start`), then restart your server 😄

+⚠️ NOTE: when update this version, you should run `bundle exec rake event_logs:fix_old` to sync event logs that it's transaction already saved.

 ## Docker

 If you just want to run this, just use [docker 🐳](https://docs.docker.com/install)